 If your agency is looking for a way to improve your client's Google Ads campaigns, remarketing lists for search ads (RLSAs) may be a good option to consider.

-RLSAs target past website visitors with specific ads when they conduct a search on Google.
+RLSAs target past website visitors with specific Google ads when they conduct a search.
 This can be a very effective way to reach your target audience and improve your PPC campaign performance because these users already have a direct connection with your brand and are actively seeking a solution to a current problem.

 There are a few things to keep in mind when using RLSAs, including: